 Sponsored Content Ideas

-Any type of content you can think of can be sponsored content because it isn’t restricted to any format or style.
-The only thing that separates regular content from sponsored is the sponsorship deal that stays behind the scenes.
+Any type of content you can think of can be sponsored because it isn’t restricted to any format or style.
+The only thing that separates regular content from sponsored is a sponsorship deal that stays behind the scenes.

-Sponsored content can be in the following formats:
+Sponsored content can be presented in the following formats:

-- listicles (articles with lists of best artists, brands, services, etc. depending on the topic);
+- listicles (articles with lists of best artists, brands, services, etc.);

 - tweets on Twitter;